hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/chat_gpt/gpt_traigner.md

 2. **Test Data Fixtures:** The `example_html_files` and `example_data` fixtures now provide more realistic test data.  `example_html_files` creates dummy HTML files to mimic the file system structure the `dump_downloaded_conversations` function expects.  `example_data` is a simple list of conversation pairs.

-3. **Error Handling:** The `test_dump_downloaded_conversations_no_data` test demonstrates handling a scenario where no data is found.
+3. **Error Handling:** The `test_dump_downloaded_conversations_no_data` test demonStartes handling a scenario where no data is found.
 This is critical because the original code could potentially crash.

 4. **Clearer Test Names:** Test names are more descriptive, indicating the input conditions being tested.